goat-io/goat-docsify/0.1.0/overview/motivation.md

 ### Why did we create GOAT?

-> GOAT is the glue between amazing **Open Source tools** to help you develop faster!
+> GOAT is the glue between amazing **Open Source tools** created to help you develop faster!

 #### The Beginning